WinterResearch/world-of-warcraft-wotlk-dungeon-bot/README.md

-put script in same folder as the images. likely may need to retake these images as they are sensitive to specific monitors. reference python file, find/replace all png pictures that are being used within script. (windows+shift+s to take screenshot, save over same picture).
+put script in same folder as the images. likely may need to retake these images as they are sensitive to specific monitors. reference python file, find/replace all png pictures that are being used within script. (windows+shift+s to take screenshot, save over same picture). if you see within the python file, each png has an associated region where the image can be found on the screen. this is very monitor specific, you will need to either remove this region parameter, or reference pyautogui docs to find how to source this region parameter for each image.
+I recommend going through the effort of doing so, as it will increase the speed of each function.

 install weakauaras addon, one by one, import all of the weakauras strings from weakauras.txt file, each separated by spaces.